no028987/hello-world/README.md

 # hello-world
-repository related to Redhat Openshift solutioning design
+repository related to Redhat Openshift solutioning design .
+This is a new line in the readme branch